42Zavattas/generator-bangular/README.md

     yo bangular:font <name>

 The **name** parameter is required.
 Fonts will generate a new folder in `client/assets/fonts/` and a `.scss` file importing all of these fonts in your app.
+It will be imported in your `app.scss` file either on top of the file or after the `// imports` mark if specified.

 ## Route